bmlott27/oogeo/README.md

 ## About the Examples

 This repository contains several examples of how the Models API can be used to process geographic data.
+The work performed in each example is described below:

+### Bus Stop Distance Example

+The [Bus Stop Distance Example](https://github.com/bmlott27/oogeo/blob/main/notebooks/Bus%20Stop%20Example.ipynb) shows how the Models API can be used to find the distance between geometries in two different datasets.
+The example modifies a parcels dataset by adding columns to the table and populating the columns with the name of and distance to the nearest bus stop.
+The bus stop data is stored in a separate dataset and PostGIS functions are used to help compare the data between the tables.